 8. Price

 Lastly, consider the price of the lubricant.
-While you don’t want to sacrifice quality for the price, it’s important to choose a lubricant that fits within your budget.
+While you don’t want to sacrifice quality for the price, choosing a lubricant that fits your budget is important.

 In summary, when choosing the best garage door lubricant, consider the type of lubricant, viscosity, temperature range, compatibility with materials, durability, noise reduction, ease of application, and price.
 By considering these factors, you can ensure that you choose a lubricant that will keep your garage door operating smoothly and quietly for years to come.